QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 In our `earlier
 notebook <https://github.com/QuantEcon/TaxSmoothing/blob/master/Tax_Smoothing_1.ipynb>`__
-we relaxed the second of these assumptions but not the first.
+we relaxed the second of these assumptions but not the first

 In particular, we used *Markov jump linear quadratic dynamic programming* to allow the exogenous interest rate to vary over time

 In this notebook, we add a maturity composition decision to the